biozzyn/handroanthus-variant-analysis/README.md

 ## Running the pipeline

-To run the pipeline, the analyst should create a directory for the analysis.
+To run the pipeline, the analyst should create two directories for the analysis of each experiment ``HIMP-1`` and ``HIMP-2``.
 This directory should be accessible to the cluster.
-After that copy the whole directories HIMP-1 and HIMP-2 under the project files.
+To configure the experiments, the analyst should copy the whole directories HIMP-1 and HIMP-2 under the project files.
+We provide templates for the declaration of samples in each experiment ``(file: samples.tsv)``.

 ```
 cd <path-to-analysis>